zixflow/zixflow-node-sdk/readme.md

 - Email
 - WhatsApp

-When using the SDK for node js, you need to add the SDK package to your application using require, which provides support for all current services.
+When you're working with the Node.js SDK, you just need to include the SDK package in your app using 'require' or ES6 imports.
+This way, you'll have support for all the services available.

 ---